 What is multifactor authentication?

-Multifactor authentication (MFA) is an account login process that requires multiple methods of authentication from independent categories of credentials to verify a user's identity for a login or other transaction.
-Multifactor authentication combines two or more independent credentials -- what the user knows, such as a password; what the user has, such as a security token; and what the user is, by using biometric verification methods.
+Multifactor authentication (MFA) is an IT security technology that requires multiple sources of unique information from independent categories of credentials to verify a user's identity for a login or other transaction.
+MFA combines two or more independent credentials -- what the user knows, such as a password; what the user has, such as a security token; and what the user is, by using biometric verification methods.

-The goal of MFA is to create a layered defense that makes it more difficult for an unauthorized person to access a target, such as a physical location, computing device, network or database.
+MFA aims to create a layered defense that makes it more difficult for an unauthorized person to access a target, such as a physical location, computing device, network or database.
 If one factor is compromised or broken, the attacker still has at least one or more barriers to breach before successfully breaking into the target.

 In the past, MFA systems typically relied on two-factor authentication (2FA).
-Increasingly, vendors are using the label multifactor to describe any authentication scheme that requires two or more identity credentials to decrease the possibility of a cyber attack.
-Multifactor authentication is a core component of an identity and access management framework.
+Vendors increasingly use the label multifactor to describe any authentication scheme that requires two or more identity credentials to decrease the possibility of a cyberattack.
+Multifactor authentication is a core component of an identity and access management (IAM) framework.

-One of the biggest shortcomings of traditional user ID and password logins is that passwords can be easily compromised, potentially costing organizations millions of dollars.
-Brute-force attacks are also a real threat, as bad actors can use automated tools to guess various combinations of usernames and passwords until they find the right sequence.
+One of the most significant shortcomings of traditional user ID and password logins is that passwords can be easily compromised, potentially costing organizations millions of dollars.
+For example, techniques such as phishing, which trick users into revealing their account credentials in the guise of a security check or account update, remain a common attack method.
+Brute-force attacks are also a real threat, as bad actors can use automated tools to guess various combinations of usernames and passwords until they find the correct sequence.

 MFA authentication methods

-An authentication factor is a category of credential used for identity verification.
-For MFA, each additional factor is intended to increase the assurance that an entity involved in some kind of communication or requesting access to a system is who -- or what -- it says it is.
-The use of multiple forms of authentication can help make a hacker's job more difficult.
+An authentication factor is a category of credentials used for identity verification.
+For MFA, each additional factor is intended to increase the assurance that an entity involved in some communication or requesting access to a system is who -- or what -- it says it is.
+Using multiple forms of authentication can help make a hacker's job more difficult, which is why MFA techniques are used.

 The three most common categories, or authentication factors, are often described as something you know, or the knowledge factor; something you have, or the possession factor; and something you are, or the inherence factor.
 MFA works by combining two or more factors from these categories.